 Public courses are scheduled and we are committed to running classes to fit your schedule.

-Other educational services include proctoring exams, student records, referral, career counselling & assessments.
+Other educational services include proctoring exams, student records, referral & assessments.

 We assist all employers, large or small with their manpower needs with proven skilled candidates.

 Audiometric, Drug & Alcohol Collection Site, Respirator Fit Test and Functional Assessments services.

 The ge l"wa, which means 'canoe', is an historical symbol for the Haisla people.
 In earlier times the canoe was used for transportation during hunting, fishing and visiting.